Ilie Ilașcu

-Ilie Ilașcu (born 30 July 1952) is a Moldovan-born Romanian politician, especially known for being sentenced to death by the separatist Transnistrian government for alleged involvement in two murders and for actions which have been described as Moldovan state-sponsored terrorism by Transnistrian government officials.
+Ilie Ilașcu (30 July 1952 – 17 November 2025) was a Moldovan and Romanian politician, especially known for being sentenced to death by the separatist Transnistrian government for alleged involvement in two murders and for actions which have been described as Moldovan state-sponsored terrorism by Transnistrian government officials.

 Political activity

-Born in Taxobeni, Fălești district, Ilașcu graduated from the Faculty of Economic Studies of the Agricultural Institute in Chișinău.
-He is married to Nina and they have two daughters, Tatiana (b.
+Born in Taxobeni, Fălești District, Ilașcu graduated from the Faculty of Economic Studies of the Agricultural Institute in Chișinău.
+He was married to Nina and they had two daughters, Tatiana (b.
 28 February 1980) and Olga (b.
 1 July 1984).

 Ilie Ilașcu worked as chief economist at "Dnestr" Research Institute in Tiraspol.
 Ilașcu became known for his opposition to Moldovan Communist Party politics regarding the Moldovan language, for openly advocating the usage of Latin script and for recognition of a Moldovan-Romanian identity, as well as for giving Moldovan the status of an official language.

-His opponents nicknamed him "glavnîi extremist" (chief extremist) instead of "glavnîi economist" (chief economist).
+His opponents nicknamed him "glavnii extremist" (chief extremist) instead of "glavnii economist" (chief economist).
 In January 1989 he was one of the founders of a Moldovan association in Tiraspol.
-On July 9, 1989 he was arrested for the first time, being released with excuses after few days.
+On 9 July 1989 he was arrested for the first time, being released with excuses after few days.
 Also in 1989 he was dismissed from his job, but was able to regain his position after appealing to the prosecutor office.
-On September 5, 1989 as he spoke at a meeting in Tiraspol in favour of the language laws passed by the Moldovan parliament, he was taken away by policemen, who needed to protect him from the crowd of political opponents.
+On 5 September 1989 as he spoke at a meeting in Tiraspol in favour of the language laws passed by the Moldovan parliament, he was taken away by policemen, who needed to protect him from the crowd of political opponents.

 Starting with 1989, he was the president of the Tiraspol branch of the Moldovan Popular Front, which advocated the union of Moldova and Romania.

-He is a leader of the Democratic Forum of Romanians in Moldova.
+He was a leader of the Democratic Forum of Romanians in Moldova.
 In 2010, Ilașcu announced he will support Mihai Ghimpu and the Liberal Party.